KnightBadaru/Knight.Response/src/Knight.Response.AspNetCore/README.md

 builder.Services.AddScoped<IValidationErrorMapper, MyCustomMapper>();
 ```

 If the mapper returns one or more field errors and `UseValidationProblemDetails` is enabled, responses use `ValidationProblemDetails`.
-Otherwise they fall back to standard `ProblemDetails`.
+Otherwise, they fall back to standard `ProblemDetails`.

 ---